Pictures of Layouts from Around the World

 What's for Sale?

 The purpose of this website is to share information about these fun and well engineered, transformer controlled, model trains designed after the first monorails operated in Disneyland.
 Hopefully, whether you are a collector, operator, or both, you will find the information you need here!
 IMPORTANT NOTE: Most of my research and information comes from years of talking to collectors and acquiring brochures from Schuco, or catalogs from toy retailers.
 Therefore, any information you may have would greatly enhance the knowledge shared here!
 Please email me at Trainfool@aol.com with any information, stories, or pictures you may have.
+With that said, here are some basic facts I know about the Schuco Disneyland monorails.
+There is much more detail in the "Schuco Disneyland Monorail Basic Facts" section.

 Keeping Your Monorails Running